 Berrington’s Georgian Garden Restoration

-At Berrington Hall we're beginning a new project with a vision to conserve and restore the Walled Garden and Pleasure Grounds which are the last known masterpiece designed by Lancelot 'Capability' Brown.
+At Berrington Hall we've begun the Berrington Garden Project with a vision to conserve and restore the walled garden and pleasure grounds which are the last known masterpiece designed by Lancelot 'Capability' Brown.

 - Lancelot 'Capability' Brown was commissioned in 1775 to create a masterpiece out of Berrington's landscape

 - It will take £150,000 to complete projects such as reinstating the Ha-Ha

 - The original Berrington building was torn down and 73,000 bricks were used to build the garden that stands today

 - Hopefully, with a few years of development and support, by 2022 we will have restored this masterpiece to how Brown intended

 Why give to the National Trust